is the Chief Executive Officer of PLANED, and joined the organisation in October 2018 having worked in the public sector for over 20 years.

 re-joined PLANED in November 2016, and is our Engagement Officer, leading on community engagement and impact measurement, funded by LEADER.

 Karen has over 30 years’ experience in the Third Sector, including leadership roles in three county voluntary councils, and has substantial experience in local government, cross-sector partnerships and running her own coaching and training consultancy.

 She has a keen interest in innovative methods of building more resilient, empowered local communities, including actions to reduce and mitigate the effects of climate change and biodiversity loss, and has delivered projects including ‘Clywed’, and the Community Forum & Valuing the Environment Networks.

-was appointed to head up Pembrokeshire Community Land Trust in November 2017.
+was appointed in November 2017 to head up Pembrokeshire Community Land Trust, funded by LEADER.

 Jo’s background is as a Chartered Surveyor and housing specialist for over 20 years, having worked both in the private and public sectors on large scale commercial and residential developments, partnership and joint venture agreements, often working closely with Welsh Government.
 She has also been a principal tutor, author and examiner for a University based in the South East, on courses relating to construction and property development.
 She also has significant experience at board level having served on the board at both Pembrokeshire Housing Association and Millbay Homes.

 Her job entails developing the capacity of PCLT as a sustainable, credible and entrepreneurial initiative, creating new housing opportunities for the people of Pembrokeshire and demonstrating real affordability and quality to ensure long term housing resilience.